aiven/devportal/CONTRIBUTING.rst

 Screenshots
 '''''''''''

-Screenshots can be helpful, especially where a user might have difficulty finding a particular element on a screen.
-They don't need a picture of every button they should click during a process, and whenever we make frontend changes to the web console, every screenshot must be updated.
-Therefore, use screenshots but only when needed.
+Screenshots might get outdated as soon as there's a visual change on the Aiven console.
+Although they can be helpful, especially where a user might have difficulty finding a particular element on a screen, use screenshots only when the textual instruction is not enough to help our audience.

+When adding screenshots, please add them to the appropriate sub-directory under `images`.

+Sometimes, the site cannot render `gif` properly, so it's better to avoid them.

 All images require alt text.